New algorithm of measuring gravitational wave radiation from rotating binary system: Gravitational wave radiation from merging binary compact objects

-\right),~~~(i,j=1,2,3). \eea In order to investigate the GW from binary compact objects in the LGR, we introduce the traceless transverse gauge~\cite{wald84,hobson06}, and thus the GW originates from the second rank tensor $\bar{h}_{rad}^{\alpha\beta}$ in (\ref{standardlgr}).
-Note that the GW radiation from the binary compact objects in the MLGR can be described in terms of the mathematically and physically independent vector $\bar{h}^{0\alpha}=-\frac{4}{c}A_{M}^{\alpha}$ in (\ref{barht0}) and (\ref{barht2}), without appealing to the second rank tensor $\bar{h}_{rad}^{ij}$ in (\ref{standardlgr}) in the LGR.
-Note also that the graviton possesses spin-one in the MLGR, but spin-two in the LGR, since the MLGR and LGR are delineated in terms of the vector $\bar{h}^{0\alpha}$ related with $\bar{h}^{ij}=0$ in (\ref{hijmlge}), and the second rank tensor $\bar{h}_{rad}^{\alpha\beta}$ (especially the non-vanishing space-space components $\bar{h}_{rad}^{ij}$ of the tensor in (\ref{standardlgr})), respectively.
-Moreover in the LGR the second rank tensor $\bar{h}_{rad}^{ij}$ does not include $(\theta,\phi)$ dependences of $A_{M}^{i}=-\frac{c}{4}\bar{h}^{0i}$ in (\ref{amtotal}) in the MLGR, which are related with those of the GW radiation intensity profile having a prolate ellipsoid geometry in Figure~\ref{gw2}.
+Second, the GW radiation from the binary compact objects in the MLGR can be described in terms of the mathematically and physically independent vector $\bar{h}^{0\alpha}=-\frac{4}{c}A_{M}^{\alpha}$ $(\alpha=0,1,2,3)$ in (\ref{barht0}) and (\ref{barht2}), without resorting to the second rank tensor $\bar{h}_{TT}^{ij}$ in (\ref{standardlgr}) in the LGR.
+Note also that the graviton possesses spin-one in the MLGR, but spin-two in the LGR, since the MLGR and LGR are delineated in terms of the vector $\bar{h}^{0\alpha}$ related with $\bar{h}^{ij}=0$ in (\ref{hijmlge}), and the second rank tensor $\bar{h}_{TT}^{\alpha\beta}$ (especially the non-vanishing space-space components $\bar{h}_{TT}^{ij}$ of the tensor in (\ref{standardlgr})), respectively.

+Third, in the LGR the second rank tensor $\bar{h}_{TT}^{ij}$ does not include the angle $(\theta,\phi)$ dependences of $A_{M}^{i}=-\frac{c}{4}\bar{h}^{0i}$ in (\ref{amtotal}) in the MLGR, which are related with those of the GW radiation intensity profile having a prolate ellipsoid geometry in Figure~\ref{gw2}.
+To be more specific, formulating the components $\bar{h}_{TT}^{ij}$ in (\ref{standardlgr}) we have used the $1/r$ factor and the retarded time $t^{\prime}=t-r/c$ without considering the $(\theta,\phi)$ dependences of the vector $\vec{x}$ shown in Figute 1(a).
+In contrast, in the Wald approximation in the MLGR, the angle dependences appear explicitly in the distances between the observation point $p$ and the masses $M_{1}$ and $M_{2}$ and also in the corresponding retarded time factors in $\bar{h}^{00}=-\frac{4}{c^{2}}(\Phi_{M}^{I}+\Phi_{M}^{II})$, as shown in (\ref{retpot10}) and (\ref{rpm}) for instance.

+Fourth, in the TT gauge, the DOF of $\bar{h}_{TT}^{\alpha\beta}$ in (\ref{standardlgr}) is two which is consistent with the corresponding DOF discussed in Section 2.
+Namely this DOF corresponds to two possible polarizations for plane GW associated with the massless spin-two graviton.
+Note that, for the massless plane GW traveling in the $z$ direction, we find the GW four-vector $k^{\mu}=(k,0,0,k)$ in (\ref{kkk00}).
+The traceless tensor $\bar{h}_{TT}^{\alpha\beta}$ in (\ref{standardlgr}) in the LGR then satisfies the transversality condition $k_{\mu}\bar{h}_{TT}^{\mu\nu}=0$.
+Note also that, in the Wald approximation in the MLGR, the polarization vector $\epsilon^{\alpha}=(0,\epsilon^{1},\epsilon^{2},0)$ in (\ref{epsilon0120}) and the GW four-vector $k^{\mu}=(k,0,0,k)$ in (\ref{kalpha000}) satisfy the transversality condition $k_{\mu}\epsilon^{\mu}=0$ in (\ref{kepsilon0}).
+These aspects imply that the {\it phenomenology} of the LGR is similar to that in the Wald approximation in the sense that the two algorithms produce the transversality conditions (\ref{kmukmu1}) and (\ref{kepsilon0}) respectively, even though these algorithms are mathematically different to each other.
+For more details of the TT gauge, see Appendix B.